 Advice obtained from mobile phone service providers indicates that mobile phone services in these rural areas are mainly focussed on the main transport routes such as the Hume Highway.
-In view of the separation distance between the base antennas and turbine structures and the wind farm location relative to areas of existing coverage, transmission of mobile phone signals may not be significantly affected by the operating wind farm.15
+In view of the separation distance between the base antennas and turbine structures and the wind farm location relative to areas of existing coverage, transmission of mobile phone signals is unlikely to be affected by the operating wind farm.

 The ACMA RADCOM database identified three mobile phone companies as using base stations within the vicinity of the proposed wind farm.
-Telstra, Optus and Vodafone were contacted by EPURON regarding potential impacts and asked to provide feedback as to any potential conflicts with their existing networks.
+Telstra, Optus and Vodafone were contacted by Epuron regarding potential impacts and asked to provide feedback as to any potential conflicts with their existing networks.
 No objections were received.